-The Authority will undertake in a continuing disclosure agreement for the Series 2021A Bonds (the "2021 CDA") to assist the Underwriters in complying with the provisions of Rule 15c2-12 (the "Rule"), promulgated by the United States Securities and Exchange Commission, by providing annual financial information, operating data, and event notices required by the Rule.
-As described in Appendix D, the 2021 CDA requires the Authority to provide only limited information at specified times.
-The filing deadline for the Authority's annual continuing disclosure filings under the 2021 CDA is December 31.
+The Authority will undertake in a continuing disclosure agreement for the Series 2023A Bonds (the "2023 CDA") to assist the Underwriters in complying with the provisions of Rule 15c2-12 (the "Rule"), promulgated by the United States Securities and Exchange Commission, by providing annual financial information, operating data, and event notices required by the Rule.
+As described in Appendix D, the 2023 CDA requires the Authority to provide only limited information at specified times.
+The filing deadline for the Authority's annual continuing disclosure filings under the 2023 CDA is December 31.
 The Authority's continuing disclosure filings since July 2009 are available at www.emma.msrb.org.

-Continuing disclosure undertakings entered by the Authority for past issuances require the Authority to provide annual financial information, operating data and event notices of the type which will be required by the 2021 CDA.
-For the fiscal year ended June 30, 2016, the Authority filed certain financial information 46 days after the October 31, 2016 filing date and other financial information 58 days after such filing date.
-A notice of noncompliance was subsequently filed by the Authority.
+Continuing disclosure undertakings entered by the Authority for past issuances require the Authority to provide annual financial information, operating data and event notices of the type which will be required by the 2023 CDA.

 The Authority has implemented procedures to ensure ongoing compliance with continuing disclosure requirements and believes that its policies are adequate to ensure future compliance.
+See "THE AUTHORITY - Debt and Disclosure Policies of the Authority."

-Other than as described herein, the Authority has not materially failed in the past five Fiscal Years to perform any obligation with respect to any previous continuing disclosure undertaking delivered under the provisions of the Rule.
+The Authority has not materially failed in the past five Fiscal Years to perform any obligation with respect to any previous continuing disclosure undertaking delivered under the provisions of the Rule.